 “We can appreciate that this is a very alarming call for parents to receive and to attend at the end of their day.”

-He mentioned that all children had been accounted for and their parents were notified.
+He confirmed that all children had been accounted for and parents were informed.

 Barrie’s News Delivered To Your Inbox